lisa-wolfgang/Bubble-Wrap/README.md

 ### Automatic text wrapping

-The editor works just like a regular text box -- eliminating guesswork and providing instant visual feedback.
+The editor works just like a regular text box, eliminating guesswork and providing instant visual feedback.
 The spacing and wrapping behaviors have been tested for accuracy against a variety of vanilla text.
 The currently supported formats are:

 - NPC dialogue
 - Sign dialogs